muyinliu/cl-disruptor/README.md

 -----------------------------------------------------------------
 ## license of cl-disruptor

-MIT(See LICENSE file for details).
+ISC(See LICENSE file for details).